 Major requires 20 Level 2 credits consisting of core courses in Analytical, Inorganic, Organic and Physical Chemistry (A, I, O and P) and include 8 credits in laboratory courses which span the four sub-disciplines.
-At Level 3, students take 10 credits of core chemistry (inclusive of 4 credits in laboratory courses) and 9 credits in electives.
+At Level 3, students take 10 credits of core chemistry, inclusive of 4 credits in laboratory courses.
+An additional 9 credits in chemistry electives are required.